RodrigoGinerDeLaVega/styleguides/clean-abap/CleanABAP.md

 IF abap_type = 'D'.
 ```

-> Read more in _Chapter 17: Smells and Heuristics: G25:
-> Replace Magic Numbers with Named Constants_ of [Robert C. Martin's _Clean Code_].

 ### Prefer enumeration classes to constants interfaces

 > [Clean ABAP](#clean-abap) > [Content](#content) > [Constants](#constants) > [This section](#prefer-enumeration-classes-to-constants-interfaces)